ayekat/localdir/README.md

 * Shell-agnostic configuration should happen in `XDG_CONFIG_HOME/sh`.
 This allows other, non-zsh shells to work correctly, too, without having to duplicate all the shell configuration.
-The shell-agnostic configuration is stored in `environment`, `login` and `config`, while only shell-specific configuration (prompts, input, history, etc.) should happen in zsh's config.
+The shell-agnostic configuration is stored in `environment`, `login` and `config` as well as `profile` and the `profile.d` directory for application-specific profile snippets, while only shell-specific configuration (prompts, input, history, etc.) should happen in zsh's config.